Bipin-Paudel/Netflix-Movie-Data-Analysis/README.md

-**Netflix Movie Data Analysis **
+📊 Netflix Movie Data Analysis

-Netflix is known for its work in data science, AI, and ML, particularly for building strong recommendation models and algorithms that understand customer behavior and patterns.
-Suppose you are working in a data-driven job role, and you have a dataset of more than 9,000 movies.
-You need to solve the following questions to help the company make informed business decisions accordingly.
+This project analyzes a dataset of over 9,000 movies available on Netflix, using data science techniques to extract insights that can support informed business decisions.

+🔍 Objectives
-1. What is the most frequent genre of movies released on Netflix?
+Identify the most frequent genre of movies released on Netflix.

-2. What genres has highest votes?
+Find the genre with the highest number of votes.

-3. What movie got the highest popularity?
-What's its genre?
+Discover the movie with the highest popularity and its genre.

-4. What movie got the lowest popularity?
-What's its genre?
+Discover the movie with the lowest popularity and its genre.

-5. Which year has the most filmed movies?
+Determine the year with the most films released.

+📂 Dataset
+The dataset contains detailed information about Netflix movies, including:

+Title

+Genre

+Release year

+Popularity score

+Vote counts

+(Note: Please see the dataset file in this repository for full details.)

+🛠️ Tools & Libraries Used
+Python (Data Analysis Language)

+Pandas – for data manipulation and cleaning

+Matplotlib – for visualizing insights through charts

+Seaborn – for enhanced and aesthetic visualizations